Search

 PEEK polymer, consisting of polyphenylene oxide, has excellent stability at temperatures above 3000℃, and is more tolerant than many metals.
 It is hydrophobic and insoluble in any solvents except high-concentration sulfuric acid.
 Its resistance to hydrolysis makes it a better material than carbon fiber.
 The material also has high radiation stability and is X-ray penetrable.
 Compared with other currently used materials such as titanium and zirconia, it is a lightweight material with strong resistance to deformation and excellent biomechanical performance.
 It has a very good polishing effect, so there is little tendency for residual plaque.

 The color of polyetheretherketone is white, so it has good aesthetics and customization possibilities.
 It is biocompatible because it is insoluble in water and is an ideal choice for allergy sufferers.
-It is also a material that does not corrode, so it will not degrade due to saliva, acidic pH, food or drink, plaque, etc. It will not degrade due to aging and is very resistant to gamma and X-rays, feeling like a chemically stable material.
+It is also a PEEK dental material that does not corrode, so it will not degrade due to saliva, acidic pH, food or drink, plaque, etc. It will not degrade due to aging and is very resistant to gamma and X-rays, feeling like a chemically stable material.

 PEEK can be combined with other materials such as carbon fiber or ceramic particles (BioHPP) to improve some of its properties.
 In terms of elastic modulus, polyetheretherketone reinforced with carbon fiber can even be comparable to cortical bone and dentin, reducing potential pressure on bones, avoiding resorption, and future damage.